swegger/swegger.github.io/index.md

 Much like our simple hypothesis which predicted timing with ramping activity of different speeds (i.e. slopes), we found that neural populations regulate their speeds in a manner consistent with the action of a simulator.

-Finally, we quantified how offset the neural trajectories are from the trajectory associated with _t<sub>s</sub>_ = 800 ms (the median interval duration).
+To quantify the offset of neural trajectories from the trajectory associated with _t<sub>s</sub>_ = 800 ms (e.g. 'Separation'), we measured the distance between trajectories at corresponding locations (e.g. the same place on the track).

 <img src="images/Physiology/NeuralDistance.png" alt="NeuralDistance" style="width: 250px;"/>

+Again, we observe a direct correlate from our simple hypothesis – the separation of trajectories is consistent with the control signal output.

+### Dynamical systems implementation
+Finally, we asked what kind of